Can Melbourne be a more active city?

 To cater for pre pandemic projections of 1.4 million commuters in its CBD by 2036, multiple ideas to promote less cars and more bike riding and walking were floated.
 More recently, in response to people embracing bicycle riding and walking as a way to maintain social distancing, cycling numbers reached record high levels and road traffic fell by 88 per cent.
 Car parks made way for footpaths and 12 kilometres of pop-up bike lanes were built.

-Though we’re not out of the pandemic yet and can’t academically dissect key learnings, City of Melbourne is already following the lead of cities such as Berlin and Milan with longer term changes.
+Though we’re not out of the woods yet due to COVID, we can’t academically dissect key learnings, City of Melbourne is already following the lead of cities such as Berlin and Milan with longer term changes.
 40 kilometres of protected bike lanes made from recycled materials are being installed in Carlton and East Melbourne, as part of a two stage, $16 million-dollar investment.

 “By fast-tracking the delivery of bike lanes on key routes, we’re creating streets that people can feel confident riding along, which in turn will free up space on our roads, buses, trams and trains.”
 Lord Mayor Sally Capp.